t-oz/ams560-fall24-group26/README.md

 **Step 3: Build simple and/or complex knowledge graphs**

 In build_{complex|simple}_kg_mimic4.py, modify the paths to the MIMIC-IV SQLITE database and patient IDs CSV file to suit your specific setup.
 We included the patient ID CSVs for ease of use, but you can extract others manually if you'd prefer.
+You can also change the name of the output XML file at the bottom of the code.